The 4 Best Laptops For Virtualization in 2023 (10-50 VMs ATSM)

 Now, you don’t have to check whether the CPU you’re buying or your laptop supports hyperthreading.
 All CPUs released after 2010 will 100% have hyperthreading (even the celeron and pentium CPUs).
 This is only an issue for older CPUs and I’ve mentioned here for information purposes.

-Now although there are two types of cores “E-cores” and “P-cores” and they make a total of 12, hyperthreading is only available on the “P-cores), thus despite having 12 cores, when hyperthreading is enabled, it will give you a total of 16 threads.
-The same amount of threads an 8-core CPU like the Ryzen 6700H gives you.
+Now although there are two types of cores “E-cores” and “P-cores” so they seem to be more cores….and they make a total of 12, hyperthreading is only available on the “P-cores), thus despite having 12 cores, when hyperthreading is enabled, it will give you a total of 16 threads.

 #Clock Speed = more VMs